 - What is happening? - What are its causes? - Is the violation an isolated incident or part of a larger pattern? - Who are the parties involved?
-Are they victims, perpetrators, responsible government actors, witnesses, or NGOs?
+Are they victims, perpetrators, responsible government actors, witnesses, or NGOs?38 ii.
+Define the Scope

 Complete answers to these questions will come through the process of monitoring itself.